callmekohei/sdbplg/README.md

 ```

 ### Display command
-You can display each modules with your favarit.
+You can display each modules with your favarite.
 ```
 (sdb) foo display
 please choise following